Markets Freed Parents to Devote Their Time to Their Kids

 As we honor motherhood on this day, we should take a moment to recognize and appreciate the ways in which capitalism and the freedoms that created it, made modern motherhood possible.

 — Steven Horwitz is the Charles A. Dana Professor of Economics at St. Lawrence University and the author of Hayek’s Modern Family: Classical Liberalism and the Evolution of Social Institutions.
-This article is republished with permission of FEE.org.
+This article originally appeared at FEE.org.

 * Of course, it is worth noting that while this shift in childhood, motherhood, and the home brought about many positives outcomes, it did not satisfy the needs of every individual — particularly those women who wanted to have a role outside the home.
 Here again, capitalism played a significant role.
 The growing demand for labor associated with economic growth and greater prosperity within the family fueled changing social norms, freeing women to attend college and pursue careers beyond that of the homemaker if they so chose.